 What is Workers Compensation Insurance?

-Do I need it?
+Do I need Workers Compensation Insurance?

-What does it cover?
+What does this insurance cover?

 Workers Compensation generally covers:

-- A percentage of injured workers’ wages for the period of time they are unfit to work,
+- A percentage of injured workers’ wages for the period of time they are unfit to work

-- Compensation for lost earnings for workers who are forced to work at a reduced level due to an injury,
+- Compensation for lost earnings for workers who are forced to work at a reduced level due to an injury

-- Payment of medical, hospital, chemist and other treatment costs related to a work injury,
+- Payment of medical, hospital, chemist and other treatment costs related to a work injury

-- Costs involved in rehabilitating an injured worker so they can return to work,
+- Costs involved in rehabilitating an injured worker so they can return to work

 - The effect of any claim can be quite significant on your premium.
-Maintaining a safe workplace and having an up-to-date Return to Work program can save you considerable costs,
+Maintaining a safe workplace and having an up-to-date 'Return to Work' program can save you considerable costs.